Fire-Dragon-DoL/osiv/README.md

 You can change the opacity of the window used in *borderless mode* in the settings.ini file

+### Full screen game support

+Full screen game is not supported, you have to use Windowed mode or Windowed Borderless mode which is usually available in all moderns games.
+Otherwise, you can try [winexp](http://www.nirsoft.net/utils/winexp.html "winexp") which allows you to make any windowed program, also borderless and same screen size (which emulates full screen).

+Notice that usually Windowed Borderless mode behaves like Full Screen mode, so this shouldn't be an issue in any case.

+### Third party software?

+This software shouldn't be considered third party software because it doesn't interact with any other software in the operative system.
+It doesn't perform macros, analyze memory or anything similar.
+It should be considered as any other background software you have (yea, much like the browser), it's just showing the window on top of your game (which is a window, it's not drawing anything **inside** the game itself).

 ## Download

 You can just download the compiled version contained in the